Citadel-Station-13/CitadelLore/wiki/Rules.md

 -   Obscenely oversized or undersized characters are forbidden.
 Minimum height is at least a few inches.
 Maximum height is about 30 feet.
-    Anything more or less really pushes the already shaky believably of micros or macros existing on the station—and that's coming from a server whose theme is *eating people*.
+    Anything more or less really pushes the already shaky believably of micros or macros existing on the station--and that's coming from a server whose theme is *eating people*.

 <!-- -->